cloudflare/cloudflare-docs/content/d1/migrations/index.md

 * List unapplied migrations
 * Apply remaining migrations

 Every migration in the `migrations` folder has a specified version number and can thus be in sequential order.
-Every migration file is just an SQL file, where you can specify queries to be ran.
+Every migration file is just an SQL file, where you can specify queries to be run.

 If applying a migration results in an error, this migration will be rolled back, and the previous successful migration will remain applied.